ibm-cloud-docs/containers/cs_storage_block.md

 ## What needs a new home

 The NFS file storage and block storage that backs the PV is clustered by IBM in order to provide high availability for your data.
-The storage classes describe the types of storage offerings available and define aspects such as the data retention policy, size in gigabytes, and IOPS when you create your PV.

 <table>
    <caption>Block storage storage classes</caption>